carbon-language/carbon-lang/docs/design/generics/overview.md

     of `PrintIt` you can cast a `CDCover as Printable` value back to `CDCover`.
     Inside of `PrintIt`, you can't cast `p` or `T` back to `CDCover`.

+### Adapting types

+FIXME: A "newtype" mechanism called "adapting types" may be provided to create new types that are compatible with existing types but with different interface implementations.
+This could be used to add or replace implementations, or define implementations for reuse.

+### Type parameters

+FIXME: Associated types and interface parameters will be provided to allow function signatures to vary with the implementing type.
+The biggest difference between these is that associated types ("output types") may be deduced from a type, and types can implement the same interface multiple times with different interface parameters ("input types").

+#### Associated types

+FIXME

+#### Parameterized interfaces

+FIXME

 ## Future work

 -   Be able to have non-type generic parameters like the `UInt` size of an array or tuple.
--   A "newtype" mechanism called "adapting types" may be provided to create new types that are compatible with existing types but with different interface implementations.
-This could be used to add or replace implementations, or define implementations for reuse.
--   Associated types and interface parameters will be provided to allow function signatures to vary with the implementing type.
-The biggest difference between these is that associated types ("output types") may be deduced from a type, and types can implement the same interface multiple times with different interface parameters ("input types").
 -   Other kinds of constraints will be finalized.
 -   Implementations can be parameterized to apply to multiple types.
 These implementations would be restricted to various conditions are true for the